Cray-HPE/uan-product-stream/docs/operations/index.md

    1. Copy the `uan_interfaces.tgz` and `group_vars.tgz` files from CSS to the top of the UAN configuration management repository.
-Use your Data Center credentials.
+Use your Data Center credentials. dclogin may not be available from your particular machine.
+You may need to download it onto your laptop first and then push it up to the machine.

+      ##FIXEME## We need to put these files someplace accessible from the installation
+      machine.

       ```bash
       ncn-m001:~/ $ scp <dc_username>@dclogin:/cray/css/users/keopp/uan/*.tgz .